What are some best practices to implement Lambda backed custom resources with CloudFormation?

 Build around Create, Update, and Delete events

 Depending on the stack action, CloudFormation sends your function a Create, Update, or Delete event.
-Because each event is handled differently, make sure that there are no unintended behaviors when any of the three event types is received.
+Because each event is handled differently, make sure that there are no unintended behaviors when your function receives one of the three event types.

 For more information, see Custom resource request types.